flavio1110/go-for-csharp-devs/README.md

 ### 9 - Is there anything similar to LINQ?

 There is nothing like LINQ built in the standard library.
 However, there are some libraries out there, like [go-linq](https://github.com/ahmetb/go-linq).
+However, such library is not something I see used often.

+### 10 - How should I organize my project?

+Sorry, but there is no easy answer for that, there are infinite ways to organize your project.
+As everything in software development, it depends and it's important to understand the drawbacks of every decision.
+Therefore, until you have a good understanding of how your project will evolve, try to defer decisions as much as possible.
+You will only know the best way to organize your project after it has some code in it.

+[This presentation from Kat Zien](https://www.youtube.com/watch?v=1rxDzs0zgcE) discusses some patterns and trends (at least from 2018).
+Use it as a way to get to know options and their pros and cons.

+On the other hand, I really like the advice given by Dave Cheney in his presentation about [Real world advice for writing maintainable Go programs](https://dave.cheney.net/practical-go/presentations/qcon-china.html), especially in the section about [Project Structure](https://dave.cheney.net/practical-go/presentations/qcon-china.html#_project_structure).
+It has several valuable tips and recommendations.

+Coming from a C# development background, the big challenge is to resist the urge to split things (too early), creating [too many packages](https://dave.cheney.net/practical-go/presentations/qcon-china.html#_consider_fewer_larger_packages) and [files](https://dave.cheney.net/practical-go/presentations/qcon-china.html#_arrange_code_into_files_by_import_statements).

 ### Next Questions:
 - What about dependency injection containers?
 - Which framework should I use for writing web APIs?
 - What is the preferred t way to write logs?
-- How should I organize my project?
-- What IDE should I use